 George McGraw: Water, Water, Everywhere?
 Last year, I was sitting in my aunt's kitchen as she presided over dinner with her four small children.

 If the leak is inside your house, then you should call a plumber.
 It will be your or your landlord’s responsibility to fix this.
-You should turn the water supply off at the mains to prevent further damage.
 Gasland: A film by Josh Fox.
 No.

 As of 2012, 2.5 million hydraulic fracturing jobs have been performed on oil and gas wells worldwide, more than one million of them in the United States.
 Frac job in progress Geology Mechanics Fracturing in rocks at depth tends to be suppressed by the confining pressure, due to the immense load caused by the overlying rock strata and the cementation of the formation.
 Veins Use Fossil Water Now, or Save It for Later?
 This segment is part of the Engineers of the New Millennium: The Global Water Challenge Special Report.

-Transcript: Jordan's Ancient Water Problem Othman Kurdi: We're not just mining water.
+Transcript: Jordan's Ancient Water Problem.
 The Role Of Fossil Water On Climate – An Important Climate Forcing Whose Influence Has Not Yet Been Properly Assessed.
 There was an article in the October 9 2010 issue of The Economist titled Deep waters, slowly drying up which prompted me to consider the importance of non-replenished ground water on the atmospheric water vapor content when this deep water is transfered to the surface and evaporates.

 Non-replenished water is called “fossil water“.
+This is an important climate issue which seems to have been overlooked.
 Fossil water.
 Fossil water or paleowater is groundwater that has remained sealed in an aquifer for a long period of time.

 Water can rest underground in "fossil aquifers" for thousands or even millions of years.
-When changes in the surrounding geology seal the aquifer off from further replenishing from precipitation, the water becomes trapped within, and is known as fossil water.
-The Nubian Sandstone Aquifer System is among the most notable of fossil water reserves.
-Fossil aquifers also exist in the Sahara, the Kalahari, and the Ogallala underlying the US Great Plains.
 Solutions for Water platform.
 Prana Sustainable Water, a team of voluntary water and finance experts is currently developing this solution designed by Valerie Issumo Who should initiate the project?